 Projects that she has exec produced while she has been at the BFI include, most recently, Joanna Hogg’s The Souvenir, Aneil Karia’s Surge and Jerry Rothwell’s The Reason I Jump.

-She started her career as a film critic in the early 1990s contributing to the Guardian, The Observer, Sight and Sound and Screen International amongst others.
+She started her career as a film critic in the early 1990s contributing to the Guardian, The Observer, Sight & Sound and Screen International among others.
 During this period she also lectured in Film Studies at Middlesex University and authored Script Girls: The History of Women Screenwriters in Hollywood (1994, BFI Publishing).
 Between 1997- 2001 she was Artistic Director of the Edinburgh International Film Festival.

 Natascha Wharton, Senior Development and Production Executive